12 Important 2021 Fintech Trends

-Searches for “buy now pay later” have been increasing every year, spiking each holiday season.
+Searches for “BNPL” have been increasing every year, spiking each holiday season.

 Buy Now, Pay Later is also expected to be the fastest-growing payment type globally over the next 5 years.
 With a forecasted compound annual growth rate of 28% in that time.
 Making it one of the biggest fintech trends going right now.